 Skip to content

-This global Phase 2/3 clinical study in SMA will evaluate the safety and efficacy of GYM329 (RO7204239), an investigational anti-myostatin antibody targeting muscle growth, in combination with EVRYSDI® (risdiplam).
+This global Phase 2/3 clinical study in SMA is evaluating the safety and efficacy of GYM329 (RO7204239), an investigational anti-myostatin antibody targeting muscle growth, in combination with EVRYSDI® (risdiplam).

 Trial sites in the UK: